d-plaindoux/thicket/README.md

 technic does not provide a good approach for two reasons.
 First is the usage of eval function which is known to be insecure.
-Second is the incapability of code optimisation which is not applicable because specificities of pure functional programming language is lost after transpilation.
+Second is the incapability of code optimisation which is not applicable because specificities of pure functional programming language are lost after transpilation.
 For instance tail calls are not identified and then tail recursive codes are not managed.